frhampton/StormyWatch/README.md

 API keys hidden

-Is a weather app the get your location and returns local temperature.
+Is a weather app that get your location and returns local temperature.
 You can also search for a city and get the temperature.

 Librays:
 Butter Knife